 It’s important to expose yourself to different ideas.

-If you get stuck thinking with one perspective, it’s going to be difficult to understand how other people think.
+If you get stuck thinking from one perspective, it’s going to be difficult to understand how other people think.
 If you can’t think like other people, you can’t predict, mitigate, or take advantage of their behavior.
 This means that other people will always surprise you and with their initiative, you won’t stand a chance.

 You’ll never become street smart if you can’t think like other people.
 You can’t be attached to one viewpoint and you must be able to see the world through the motivations of another person.
 In fact, your perspective is effectively irrelevant.